Dhanrajshyam/Way-of-Life/perceptions/software engineering/code optimisation.md

 # **Code Optimization Objectives**

+Wisdom talk: Find the most useful information(minimum required information) quickly to solve the given problem quickly using best strategy known today.
+Then find new ways. **You dont know everything.**

 ## **Time Optimization**
 - **Improve Processing Time**
   - Reduce the time taken to produce the output for a given input.